-In addition, three of our women partners have participated in the TWLL Rising Star program connecting law firm partners with in-house counsel for relationship building and mentoring:
+In addition, four of our women partners have participated in the TWLL Rising Star program connecting law firm partners with in-house counsel for relationship building and mentoring:

 To nurture the next generation of talented women in-house and law firm leaders, we needed a forum for women lawyers to share their stories and support each other.
 TWLL provides that crucially important forum.

 Valerie Radwaner, TWLL Advisory Board member

 Strategic External Partnerships